The Gunpowder Plot

+The Gunpowder Plot

 The plotters passed through Warwick at about midnight and then went to John Grant’s home at Norbrook House which was between Warwick and Stratford.
 Catesby then sent his servant Bates to Coughton Court to let Lady Digby know what had happened.

-When Bates arrived at Coughton at about 3am he met Lady Digby in the Tower room.
+When Bates arrived at Coughton Court at about 6am he met Lady Digby in the Tower room.
 They had stayed awake all night anxiously awaiting the news.
 He rode in over the moat bridge, climber the stairs in the turrett and emerged on the first floor.
 Also present were Father Garnet, Father Tesimond, Nicholas Owen (the priest hole expert) and the Vaux sisters from Baddesley Clinton.

 On hearing the news the men fled, Father Garnet and Nicholas Owen went into hiding at Hindlip House and Father Tessimond escaped to France.